The Terror of Pueblo

-The Terror of Pueblo is a 1924 American silent western film directed by Denver Dixon, and starring Art Mix and Alma Rayford.
+The Terror of Pueblo is a lost 1924 American silent western film directed by Denver Dixon, and starring Art Mix and Alma Rayford.
 It premiered on December 26, 1924, in Emporia, Kansas.

 Plot

 As described in a film magazine review, Bill Hanley and Sam Hawkes still settle their disputes with guns.
 The arrival of Jack Hanley forces the issue, but Jack is averse to bloodshed.
 He becomes the laughing stock of the ranch, but turns on them finally and after rescuing his father, routs the enemy and wins the girl.